-Specimens should be transported and processed as soon as possible.
+Specimens should be transported and processed as soon as possible to ensure collection to receipt in Microbiology is within 4 hours.
 If pathology reception is closed the bottles should be placed into the incubator in the Pathology Specimen reception room (under bench next to the blood issue fridge).